Article Information Updated April 2025.

 “To effectively optimize for Amazon, begin by researching and incorporating relevant keywords in your listing copy and titles, enhancing discoverability.
 Don't overlook the power of backend search terms; although invisible to customers, they are crucial for boosting your product's visibility.

-Ensure your listings feature informative and compelling product titles, high-quality images, and detailed, persuasive descriptions and bullet points to attract and inform potential buyers.
+Ensure your listings feature informative and compelling product titles, high - quality images, and detailed, persuasive descriptions as part of a broader ecommerce strategy and bullet points to attract and inform potential buyers.

-Additionally, leverage optimizable and visually engaging content options like A+, Premium A+, Brand Stories, and Amazon Stores to significantly improve conversion rates by offering a more immersive shopping experience.” - Debra Bettinger, Content Optimization Manager
+Additionally, leverage optimizable and visually engaging content options like A+, Premium A+, Brand Stories, and Amazon Stores to strengthen your branded ecommerce presence to significantly improve conversion rates by offering a more immersive shopping experience.” - Debra Bettinger, Content Optimization Manager

 The reality is technology is ever-expanding.
 Machines are doing more to connect with and understand the humans around them.
 As brands, you need to do the work to allow these machines to represent you and get in front of potential buyers.
 As an ecommerce omni-channel accelerator it’s our job to do the hard stuff – create optimized listings that machines can translate, and buyers can resonate with.